What Is A Dry Well?

 Dry wells typically do not need much maintenance beyond periodic inspections and cleanings.
 Sometimes, you may notice leaves or debris clogging the lid.
 Simply move it out of the way and your dry well should be back in business.

 Another common problem is sediment buildup inside of the dry well shaft.
 Water may have a hard time dissipating into the ground if the bottom of the shaft is covered in dirt and other debris, which is common in older dry wells.
 In order to avoid buildup, check the dry well frequently to make sure there isn’t standing water.
-If there is standing water, and it hasn’t drained in 72 hours or less, it is a solid indicator that your dry well needs to a professional cleaning.
+If there is standing water, and it hasn’t drained in 72 hours or less, it is a solid indicator that your dry well needs to professional cleaning.

 Maintaining Your Dry Well